We hope you will find the resources in this section helpful in planning for and living your retirement.

 - VEHI Retiree Benefit Booklet for pre-Medicare Retirees January 2024

-- VEHI PATH website - for Retirees in the VSTRS
+- VEHI PATH website - for Retirees in a VSTRS Health Plan

 - Medicare - for comprehensive information regarding Medicare programs

 - Vermont State Teachers' Retirement System (VSTRS) - for information relative to your VSTRS benefits

 - Vermont Association of Area Agencies on Aging (vermont4a.org) - this page will direct you to your geographic office

 - Community of Vermont Elders